exploring my fashion sense and experiences

 To him, nobody wore the “little black dress” like Hepburn.
 He notes that although it was French fashion designer Coco Chanel who took it to the mainstream in 1926, it was Hepburn as Holly Golightly in Breakfast At Tiffany’s that immortalised the style.

-Social butterfly: Bubble dress wrapped in a bow from Eric Choong’s Spring/Summer 2010 Tribute To Audrey Hepburn Collection
+Social butterfly: Bubble dress wrapped in a bow from Eric Choong’s Spring/Summer 2010 Tribute To Audrey Hepburn Co

 An important silhouette in the blush pink, champagne and black silk chiffon collection, says Choong, is the structured A-line shape that is voluminous yet fluid and lightweight.
 Each piece is embroidered with French lace and encrusted with Swarovski crystals.